Mabel Young (barque)

 Mabel Young was an iron barque built in 1877 by Alexander Stephen & Sons, Glasgow, as Yard No. 215.
 Dimensions: 211'0"×33'6"×20'45 and tonnage: 1046 GRT, 1015 NRT.
 Rigged with royals, over single topgallant and double topsails.

-1877 November 21

-Launched at the shipyard of Alexander Stephen & Sons, Glasgow, for Killick Martin & Company, London.
+The vessel was launched in November 1877 at the shipyard of Alexander Stephen & Sons, Glasgow, for Killick Martin & Company, London.
 Captain Joseph Smith Crane late of the same owner's ship John C. Munro.

 Killick Martin & Company owned eight shares in the vessel, Edward Boustead eight shares, and his partners William Wardrop Shaw eight shares and Jasper Young 40 shares.
 It is surmised that the vessel was named after Jasper Young's wife or daughter.